LLG-BUAA/blog/index.md

 Here lies so many things--study,friends,social work etc,to copy with.
 It's just a kind of entertainment for me.
 So, the result is NOT my cake.
 I just enjoy the feeling of gain new knowledge.
 It's my FAV,of course.

+## I'm new here

+Below are some useful inf for me to master this project.
+I leave them still here!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for